learn-co-curriculum/phase0-codemirror-test/README.md

 A 1-2 sentence summary of what will be covered.

-## Topic 1
+<p id="p1"></p>

+<script src="tmp.js"></script>

+## Codemirror Example #1 - Display results of console.log

 Discuss the topic of the reading.
 Break into sections and sub-sections as appropriate to help with the reader's orientation with the material and future referencing.

-## Topic 2
+<iframe width="600" height="600" src="https://linda-seiter.github.io/page2.html"></iframe>

+## Codemirror Example #2 - Comparing expected vs actual output

 Discuss the topic of the reading.
 Break into sections and sub-sections as appropriate to help with the reader's orientation with the material and future referencing.

-<h1>CodeMirror!</h1>

-<p id="p1"></p>

-<script src="tmp.js"></script>

-<iframe width="800" height="600" src="https://linda-seiter.github.io/page2.html"></iframe>
+<iframe width="600" height="600" src="https://linda-seiter.github.io/page3.html"></iframe>

+## Codemirror Example #3 - Display results of console.assert

 ## Conclusion